finos/open-source-readiness/docs/bok/Roles/Regulators-External-Audit.md

 <BoxOut title="Regulators / External Audit" image="/img/bok/roles/regulator.png">

-In the Regulators and External Audit are two distinct bodies external to the organisation:
+Regulators and External Audit are two distinct bodies external to the organisation:

 - _Regulators_ are government agencies or authorities responsible for creating, implementing, and enforcing laws and regulations/ industry standards.
 They aim to protect markets, consumers, investors and prevent fraud, financial crimes, and other misconduct.